 Etsy is the best known creative marketplace allowing sellers to not only design, create and sell products they are truly passionate about, but also market them worldwide.
 However, HMRC is in the process of cracking down on Etsy sellers they believe should be paying tax on their earnings.
-So with your online Esty earnings being very easy to track, you should definitely read our article to decide whether you need to pay tax to HMRC on your Etsy sales.
+So with your online Esty earnings being very easy to track, you should definitely read my article to decide whether you need to pay tax to HMRC on your Etsy sales.

 Hobby or Business?